California State Route 237: Route description

 Route 237 begins at a junction of Grant Road with El Camino Real (SR 82) in Mountain View, as a four lane divided highway.
 Most traffic comes from California State Route 85.
 Westbound traffic can connect to Route 85 southbound, but the eastbound traffic connection to Route 85 northbound is labeled as an exit for U.S. 101.
 Route 237 intersects with Highway 101 at the southern corner of Moffett Field.
 After this intersection, a carpool lane is added, for a total of three lanes in either direction.
 It remains like this until the east end of the freeway at Interstate 880, where most eastbound traffic is directed to northbound I-880.
 The route then becomes a city street (an arterial road), Calaveras Boulevard, in Milpitas, terminating at Interstate 680.

-Exit signs from U.S. 101 north to Route 237 west currently say "Mountain View-Alviso Road".
-Starting from half a mile after the highway's western terminus, and ending at the I-880 intersection, Route 237 is mostly constructed to Interstate standards, and is named the Southbay Freeway.
-It is not part of the Interstate system, however.
+Starting from half a mile after the highway's western terminus, and ending at the I-880 intersection, Route 237 is named the Southbay Freeway.
+It is mostly constructed to Interstate standards, although there are no current plans to make it an Interstate highway.

 Route 237 is known for a number of companies that define Silicon Valley's technological landscape.
 Many major software and hardware manufacturers have their headquarters along 237.
 Some of these manufacturers include Lockheed-Martin, Brocade Communications Systems, Nortel Networks, Cisco Systems, Yahoo!, Juniper Networks, TiVo, Ariba and NetApp.

 SR 237 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 Highway 237 Bikeway

 The Highway 237 Bikeway is a 5 mi pedestrian and bicycle path that parallels State Route 237.
 The majority of the path is separated from vehicular traffic, however, two sections comprising a total of 1.5 mi follow an on-street alignment adjacent the freeway.

 This bikeway serves as an important connector in the network of trails in San Jose and Santa Clara County.
-It intersects with the Guadalupe River Trail, which provides access to Downtown San Jose, as well as the San Tomas Aquino Creek and Coyote Creek trails.
+It intersects with the Guadalupe River Trail, which provides access to Downtown San Jose.
+It also connects to the Bay Trail, the San Tomas Aquino Creek Trail, and the Coyote Creek Trail.